gl-inet/docs3.x/docs/setup/mudi/more_settings.md

 ## Advanced

-If you can not find Advanced menu item, please follow the step to install it.
+If you can not find Advanced menu item, please follow the steps to install it.

 ![how to instlal luci](https://static.gl-inet.com/docs/en/3/setup/mudi/more_settings/how_to_install_luci.png)